-

 The Construct Phrase “The Devotion of Your Youth” and Its Covenantal Significance in Jeremiah 2:2

-Introduction to Jeremiah 2:2 Jeremiah 2:2 opens a prophetic lament recalling Israel’s early faithfulness to YHWH.
+Jeremiah 2:2 opens a prophetic lament recalling Israel’s early faithfulness to YHWH.
 The verse presents a divine remembrance of Israel’s loyalty during the Exodus, using the construct phrase חֶ֣סֶד נְעוּרַ֔יִךְ (“the devotion of your youth”).
-This … Continue reading
+This expression carries covenantal overtones, likening Israel’s relationship with YHWH to that of a newlywed bride.

 Posted in Grammar, Theology